 Can you saute them?
 Yes, but they will massively deform and probably develop burnt spots.
 Meatballs made with my method require the buoyancy of hot fat.
 Besides, you can reuse the fat for the rest of the week after straining it.

-Oh, and flip the meatballs only once, after about 5 minutes.
+Oh, and flip your duck meatballs only once, after about 5 minutes.

 Once they are done, remove to a rack to drain.
 This is better than simply putting them on a paper towel, although that’s fine, too.

 You now have perfect meatballs, which need only to be finished in your favorite sauce.